gvwilson/teachtogether.tech/_chapters_en/classroom.md

 put forward four proposals, each of which your colleagues have shot
 down:

-- **See if they recommend the class to friends.**
+See if they recommend the class to friends.
-  Why would this be any more meaningful than asking them how they feel about the class?
+: Why would this be any more meaningful than asking them how they feel about the class?

-- **Give them an exam at the end.**
+Give them an exam at the end.
-  But how much learners know at the end of the day is a poor predictor of how much they will remember two or three months later, and any kind of final exam will change the feel of the class, because school has conditioned learners to believe that exams are always high-stakes affairs.
+: But how much learners know at the end of the day is a poor predictor of how much they will remember two or three months later, and any kind of final exam will change the feel of the class, because school has conditioned learners to believe that exams are always high-stakes affairs.

-- **Give them an exam two or three months later.**
+Give them an exam two or three months later.
-  But that's practically impossible with free-range learners, and the people who didn't get anything out of the workshop are probably less likely to take part in follow-up, so feedback gathered this way will be skewed.
+: But that's practically impossible with free-range learners, and the people who didn't get anything out of the workshop are probably less likely to take part in follow-up, so feedback gathered this way will be skewed.

-- **See if they keep using what they learned.**
+See if they keep using what they learned.
-  Again, since installing spyware on learners' computers is frowned upon, how will this be implemented?
+: Again, since installing spyware on learners' computers is frowned upon, how will this be implemented?

 Working on your own, come up with answers to these objections, then swap